 Estimate: £750

-These conversion costs vary wildly depending on the materials used.
+The price of flooring and lining vary wildly depending on the materials used.
 A new and fitted plywood floor can cost £500 alone and lined walls around £250.
 Using recycled materials and fitting them yourself will bring down costs.

 You can click here to watch our video on installing carpet into our VW T6.1 camper.